Bayesian Causal Synthesis for Meta-Inference on Heterogeneous Treatment Effects: Bayesian Causal Synthesis

-There are several reasons why this synthesis model, and the BPS framework, is fitting for this task.
-First, the BPS framework allows for flexible specification in the synthesis model.
-In this case, the synthesis model has two crucial components for improved supra-inference.
+There are two further reasons why this synthesis function is suitable for the task of estimating the HTE.
+First, the BPS framework allows for flexible specification in the synthesis function.
+In this case, the synthesis function has two crucial components for improved meta-inference.
 The first component is the prognostic term, $\mu(X, \pi)$.
 The inclusion of the propensity score $\pi\equiv \pi(X)$ in the prognostic term is known to improve the performance, as noted in \cite{hahn2020bayesian}, which we can include apart from the individual estimates.
+Ensemble methods, in general, do not allow for this flexibility.

 The second component is the averaging term, $\beta_0(X)+\sum_{j=1}^J \beta_j(X)f_j(X)$.
 An important feature of eq.~\eqref{BPS} is that the weight, $\beta_j(X)$, of each HTE estimator can vary depending on the covariate, $X$.
 This is crucial, as the performance of each estimator can vary depending on the subgroup/heterogeneity.
-For example, one estimator might be good at estimating the treatment effect for the male subgroup, another might be good for the female subgroup.
+For example, one estimator might be good at estimating the treatment effect for the male subgroup, while another might be good for the female subgroup.
 Typical ensemble methods (such as linear averaging or stacking), cannot take into account this heterogeneity in performance.
 Comparatively, eq.~\eqref{BPS} can capture performance heterogeneity through $\beta_j(X)$.
 Furthermore, $\beta_0(X)$ can capture additional variation in $\tau(X)$ that cannot be explained by the set of $J$ estimators, which aids in improving inference.

 Second, because each estimate is treated as a latent factor in eq.~\eqref{eq:theorem1}, the posterior inference involves learning the biases and dependencies across estimates.
 Because these estimates are similar, as they use the same data, similar procedures, or only differ in the selection of hyperparameters, the synthesis coefficients would have to take into account these characteristics to successfully infer.
 Treating the HTE estimates as latent factors allow for this through Bayesian learning.